-Collecting Data on State Performance Plan Indicator 14 Post-School Outcomes
+Collecting Data on Post-School Outcomes (Indicator 14)

-Ohio fulfills this obligation through the Ohio Longitudinal Transition Study (OLTS) which uses a survey designed to collect information on students' expectations at the end of their final year in high school and to follow up with these same students one year after they exit to see how well their expectations were met.
-The OLTS:
+Ohio fulfills this obligation through the Ohio Longitudinal Transition Study (OLTS), which is designed to collect information on students with disabilities’ expectations at the end of their final year in high school and their post-school outcomes, one year later.

 OLTS Annual Reports

 The OLTS Annual Report provides a statewide overview of post-school engagement findings derived from the student surveys.
 Regional reports are also available.
 Participating school districts will receive a district-specific report of survey results as well.
 To access OLTS Annual Reports and regional reports, visit www.olts.org

 If your district has been selected to participate in the OLTS and you would like information regarding OLTS requirements, visit www.olts.org or contact Stacia Kaschak, OLTS Project Director, at firstname.lastname@example.org, or (330) 672-0729.
 Your regional State Support Team can also be contacted for assistance.